Find An Eye Doctor for my nearsighted child.

 • Treatment Options

-Does the doctor offer soft contact lenses options for myopia management?
-What lenses do they prescribe?
+Does the doctor offer soft contact lenses options for myopia management or myopia control glasses?
+What do they prescribe?

-Does the doctor prescribe MiSight 1 day contact lenses?
+Does the doctor prescribe MiSight 1 day contact lenses or Stellest?

 Does the doctor currently prescribe orthokeratology?
 What lenses does he/she offer?